-"He finds himself with two choices: He can either drag the nefesh ha-behamis into the dance with him, or he can simply leave altogether...
+"He finds himself with two choices: He can either drag the nefesh ha-behamis into the dance with him, or he can simply leave altogether....
 What a pathetic situation to find oneself in!

-"Rather, yishteh ve-yishkach risho, "Let him drink and forget his poverty"" Let him drink with abandon and crawl his way out-together with me-from a place where we should not be,
+"Rather, yishteh ve-yishkach risho, "Let him drink and forget his poverty!"3" Let him drink with abandon and crawl his way out-together with me-from a place where we should not be, to the extent that even 'a hoof shall not remain"4' there!

-70) If you forgot ya'aleh ve-yavo in birkas hamazon: if you realized your omission before beginning the blessing of hatov u'meitiv (i.e., baruch ... haKeil avinu malkeinu), then recite the blessing "Baruch ... melech ha-olam asher nasan yamim tovim, etc." -as printed in the Siddur, immediately.
+70) If you forgot ya'aleh ve-yavo in birkas hamazon: if you realized your omission before beginning the blessing of hatov u'meitiv (i.e., baruch ... haKeil avinu malkeinu), then recite the blessing "Baruch ... melech ha-olam asher nasan yamim tovim, etc."-as printed in the Siddur, immediately.
 However, if you have already recited even the first word (baruch) of the blessing of hatov u'meitiv, you must return to the start of birkas hamazon.